 Perhaps the most unsettling thing I’ve encountered in my Christian walk has been thinking that I had something figured out – only to discover there was ‘more to the story’.

-Those blanket statements were so common that other messages came across with them, just like a hidden virus in an downloaded program.
+Those blanket statements were so common that other messages came with them … just like a hidden virus in a downloaded program.
 The oddest ‘virus’ that I had been taught back then was that ONLY the people who belonged to OUR church, were going to heaven.

 How I wrestled with the idea of that!
 How could God be so cruel!
 Somehow that message came across to me loud and clear as a very competitive mindset filtered through the messages of salvation and love.

 Upon asking if only Baptists were the ones going to heaven, I was told, “No dear, not all are true.
 Stay away from the Southern Baptists … they are a bit off.”
 (I had no idea why, and personally, I’ve found many of them to be quite charming!)

 As a child, we believe the adults around us.
 We believe them through our young innocent filters and as we struggle to learn our way around in life, it’s like having BB’s thrown into our plate of food while we’re eating.
 If we don’t pick them out, some of them break our teeth and some give us terrible indigestion and make our walk a bit heavier than it should be.
 Without a doubt, it will take time for us to carefully pick the negative junk out.

 When challenged by a high school friend that I should reconsider my standing on “once saved, always saved” I was thrown into shock after being told to read Hebrews 10 where it states: